 Optical Module

-Optical module works in the physical layer of OSI model and is one of the core devices in optical fiber communication system.
+The optical module works in the physical layer of the OSI model and is one of the core devices in the optical fiber communication system.
 It's mostly photoelectrons

-Device (optical transmitter, optical receiver), functional circuit and optical interface parts, the main role is to achieve photoelectric conversion and electro-optical conversion functions in optical fiber communication.
+The device (optical transmitter, optical receiver), functional circuit, and optical interface parts play the main role in achieving photoelectric conversion and electro-optical conversion functions in optical fiber communication.
 The working principle of the optical module is shown in the figure.

 There are various types of optical modules and different appearance structures.
 However, the basic structure of optical modules consists of the following parts, as shown in the figure for the appearance of optical modules (SFP package as an example).